 The Master of Science program in Cybersecurity: Network and Computer Security offers students a cutting-edge curriculum in the field of cyber security.
 The program has been developed in conjunction with local experts in both industry and government, and provides students with a rigorous foundation of coursework that prepares them for management and technical positions in the fields of cyber security research and IT security management.

-The program is designed for students who have the equivalent of an undergraduate degree in network and computer security, computer science or systems, electrical engineering or a related field; however, students without a background in one of these areas may enter the program by completing appropriate pre-requisite coursework under the guidance of a faculty adviser.
+The program is designed for students who have the equivalent of an undergraduate degree in network and computer security or a related field; however, students without a background in one of these areas may enter the program by completing appropriate pre-requisite coursework under the guidance of a faculty adviser before applying for admission.
 Students with appropriate professional experience in information technology may also be eligible for program admission.

 The program accommodates both full-time and part-time students.
 Full-time students can complete the program within an 18-month period.
 Part-time completion will vary based on total number of credits taken each term.
 A program of study will be developed with the program coordinator that responds to student needs and the department’s plan for course scheduling.

-*Fall start only.
-Spring admission is not an option at this time.
+Fall start only.
+Spring admission is available for part-time candidates only.